billwear/billwear.github.io/vp3.md

 Your ideas deserve to be realized, and you have what it takes to cross the desert.
 Stay focused, stay creative, and keep moving forward, one microtask at a time.
 The other side of the desert is where your vision becomes reality.

-In the next chapter, we

-’ll dive into building the systems that will support your realization journey.
+In the next chapter, we’ll dive into building the systems that will support your realization journey.
 You don’t have to navigate the desert without a map—we’ll create a structure that keeps you on track, no matter how long the journey takes.